 Policy Insights in Political Economy and Governance

 J-PAL’s Political Economy and Governance sector seeks to improve governance and service delivery in developing countries.
-Our policy insight below summarizes the general lessons emerging from randomized evaluations on the impact of gender quotas on women’s political representation and service delivery.
+Our policy insights below summarize the general lessons emerging from randomized evaluations on the impact of gender quotas on women’s political representation and service delivery; the use of audits to increase political accountability and reduce misuse of public resources; and, the electoral impact of providing voters with information on candidates’ qualifications, policy positions, and performance in office.

 Last updated: August 2020